Uterine fibroids: Symptoms, diagnosis, and prevention

 • Gonadotropin-releasing hormone agonists (GnRH therapy)Gn-RH is a hormone naturally produced by the brain’s hypothalamus.
 When Gn-RH agonists are introduced as therapy, estrogen, and progesterone levels fall, menstruation stops, anemia improves and fibroids shrink.
 This is basically termed a short-course “medical menopause” because the side effects of the Gn-RH agonists mimic those of natural menopause (hot flashes, vaginal dryness)

 • Depo-ProveraDepo-Provera is a progesterone-like injection normally used to prevent pregnancy and sometimes used to treat myoma.
-It decreases the size of the uterine lining, thereby reducing heavy bleeding and tissue size.
+It decreases the size of the lining of the uterus, thereby reducing heavy bleeding and tissue size.

 period care essentials